ormacarbon/backend-test-two/GUIDE.md

 ![MongoDB](https://img.shields.io/badge/MongoDB-%234ea94b.svg?style=for-the-badge&logo=mongodb&logoColor=white)

 ### Others:

-Have libs as natural (used for tokenize words and storage), concurrently(using for commits),
+concurrently(using for commits),
 Zod(Use for validate parameters from request, we can say, used like DTO) Multer (Used for receive files from request).